Leaves & Holidays

 Personal Sick Leave Day

 Benefit eligible employees will accrue two personal days per calendar year that may be used for any personal reason.
 These days are deducted from the sick leave balance.
 If an employee chooses not to use their personal days, the days remain in the employee's sick leave accrual balance.
-However, the employee cannot accumulate personal days to have more than two per year.
+However, the employee cannot accumulate personal days to have more than two per year (Employee Handbook Article 1-50-034).

-In order to receive their regular pay while serving on jury duty, employees must submit the pay received for jury duty services.
+In order to receive their regular pay while serving on jury duty, employees must submit the pay received for jury duty services (Employee Handbook Article 1-50-070).

+An employee who is a member of the United States Army, Navy, Air Force, Marines, Coast Guard, National Guard, Reserves or Public Health Service will be granted a leave of absence for military service, training or related obligations in accordance with applicable state and federal law.
 Thirty days of leave will be paid for military or National Guard duty during a two-year period.
-Pay from both agencies for the 30 days may be kept by the employee.
+Pay from both agencies for the 30 days may be kept by the employee (Employee Handbook Article 1-50-060).

 Uniformed Services Employment and Re-Employment Rights Act (USERRA)